We know it can feel impossible to write two complete essays in under an hour!

 - one concluding sentence that connects your personal example back to your stance on the topic – DON’T FORGET THIS!

 Here’s an example from a body paragraph in response to the TOEFL independent writing task in TST Prep’s Complete Test #13.

 The question is, “Your friend wants to lose weight.
 What advice would you give to your friend and why? “

 There are so many diet plans out there that people use in order to try to lose weight.
 Some say to cut carbohydrates, while others say to cut sugar in order to shed pounds.
 If my friend asked me how to lose weight, I would suggest the following two things: a balanced diet and exercise.

 First, a well-balanced diet has been proven to help people lose weight throughout history.
 Following a nutritional meal plan with lots of fruits and vegetables, as well as drinking lots of water, is best.
 Most importantly, cutting out heavily processed foods and fast foods is an absolute must for weight loss.
 I have witnessed this personally in my own life.
 My mother always used to struggle with losing weight.
 She tried so many different kinds of diets throughout her life.
-They were always focused on denying her one of the food groups, such as breads and grains, but never specially addressed over-processed food consumption.
+They were always focused on denying her one of the food groups, such as bread and grains, but never specially addressed over-processed food consumption.
 Finally, she went to a nutritionist who advised her to just eat natural and organic food in the proper proportions.
 My mom lost thirty pounds in eight weeks after that.
 Therefore, I would first advise my friend that the best way to lose weight is to have a healthy, balanced diet.

-Take the Time to Edit!
+TIP #9: Take the Time to Edit!

 One of the best TOEFL Writing tips I could possibly share here is to leave yourself time to edit.